meltyourface/blank/posts/Performance/Postmodern-Mosaic-Fractured-Tales-in-Time/index.md

 ## Title: Fractured Fables

-Setting: A contemporary cityscape that extends to fictional and historical settings.
+**Setting**: A contemporary cityscape that extends to fictional and historical settings.

-Summary: Fractured Fables is an immersive theatrical performance that masterfully weaves together classic and original tales, utilizing postmodern narrative techniques such as intertextuality, metafiction, and temporal distortion to create a story like no other.
+**Summary**: Fractured Fables is an immersive theatrical performance that masterfully weaves together classic and original tales, utilizing postmodern narrative techniques such as intertextuality, metafiction, and temporal distortion to create a story like no other.
 Audience members will journey through a series of fragmented scenes brought together under a unified theme, offering a rich and unexpected divergence from traditional storytelling structures.

 Act 1: The Awakening